 The thread of words and gestures, of intense everyday moments, affirms its materiality in embroidered, sewn, and woven narratives that extend throughout centuries.
 A thread initially defined on the margins, disconnected from the techniques accepted as “Fine Art” and approached only as craft, was mischaracterized.
-Denied its naturally poetic expression, textiles remained for a long time hidden and forced into obscurity by something alien to it.
+Denied its naturally poetic expression, textiles remained for a long time hidden, forced into obscurity by preconceptions alien to them.

 From this context, The Female Thread intends to present artistic manifestations that emerge as a form of liberation.
 Powerful works of art that offer a contrasting response to the oppressive restrictions of the traditional artistic fields.
 The artworks presented in this exhibition become alternatives which shed light on new paths, made visible as an ever-present but silenced power.